 Books and Supplies

-Books, kits and supplies are available through PTI and can be rolled into the financial plan each student creates during the admissions process.
-However, for those students and families who would like to know which books, kits, and supplies are needed for their program of study, a complete, detailed list, including course code and name, book title, ISBN number and estimated cost is accessible here.
+Books, kits and supplies are available through PTI and can be rolled into the financial plan that is created during the admissions process.
+For students and families who would like to know which books, kits, and supplies are needed for their program of study, a detailed list, including course code and name, book title, ISBN number and estimated cost is accessible here.

 The Family Educational Rights and Privacy Act (FERPA) of 1974 protects students' rights with respect to their educational records.
 By accessing this FERPA synopsis, students and parents can learn more about inspecting or requesting records, when written permission is needed, and how schools are permitted to use directory-type information.